What is Dissociative Identity Disorder?

 Most experts agree that dissociative identity disorder, sometimes shortened to “DID”, is one of the most unusual and dramatic personality disorders, posing lots of challenges and unanswered questions for both researchers and clinicians.

-Formerly known as multiple personality disorder, this condition is characterized by the presence of two or more distinct identities or personalities.
+Formerly known as multiple personality disorder, dissociative identity disorder is characterized by the presence of two or more distinct identities or personalities.

 Most often, people with dissociative identity disorder have a primary personality which can be passive, hesitant, depressed, and dependent.
 However, his or her alternative personalities may be at the opposite pole, displaying extraversion, openness, and charm.

-Furthermore, alternative personalities may have different genders or ages and exhibit different preferences, interests, beliefs, behaviors, and feelings.
+Furthermore, alternative personalities may have different genders or ages and exhibit different preferences, interests, beliefs, behaviors, and feelings in someone with DID.